SwissDataScienceCenter/renku/docs/topic-guides/sessions/session-basics.rst

   page header.
 Or on the "New session" button on the project sessions tab.
-  This action will bring you to a lengthy :ref:`"Start Session" <start_with_options_anchor>` page with many more   options to personalize your session before starting.
+  This action will bring you to a lengthy :ref:`"Start Session" <start_with_options_anchor>` page with many more options to configure your session before starting.

 * Use an :ref:`"Autostart Session" <create_autostart_links_anchor>` link.
   The user experience is very similar to the quick start button.
-You can easily :ref:`generate and distribute links <create_autostart_links_anchor>` starting on the latest version of any branch or even embed specific references and environmental variables to tailor the session to specific needs.
+You can easily :ref:`generate and share links <create_autostart_links_anchor>` that start on the latest version of any branch or specify references and environmental variables to tailor the session to specific needs.